Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 Different programming paradigms utilize different ways of representing and handling failures.
 Object-oriented languages, traditionally, employ exceptions and `try`/`catch` blocks for this purpose — a very convenient approach that helps keep the code focused on the happy path, while implicitly routing potential errors towards dedicated handlers at the top of the call stack.

-When writing in a functional style, on the other hand, failures are typically encoded directly within function signatures using container types such as `Option<T>` and `Result<TValue, TError>`.
+When writing in a functional style, on the other hand, failures are typically encoded directly within the function signatures using container types such as `Option<T>` and `Result<TValue, TError>`.
 This makes the representation of error states explicit and forces the caller to properly account for each of them before proceeding further with the execution.

 Even in primarily object-oriented environments, such as C#, optional types are still commonly used to communicate expected, predictable, or otherwise non-fatal errors, for which exceptions may often be impractical.
-For example, when building a web service, we can choose to express domain-level failures this way to ensure that they are correctly handled and mapped to corresponding HTTP status codes upon reaching the system boundary.
+For example, when building a web service, we can choose to express domain-level failures this way to ensure that they are correctly handled and mapped to the corresponding HTTP status codes upon reaching the system boundary.

-One downside of the functional approach, however, is that it doesn't allow us to easily defer the responsibility of dealing with an error to upstream callers, which is something that exceptions provide in the form of their bubbling behavior.
+One downside of the functional approach, however, is that it doesn't allow us to easily defer the responsibility of dealing with the error to upstream callers, which is something that exceptions provide in the form of their bubbling behavior.
 Being explicit means we have to always handle both the optimistic and pessimistic outcomes simultaneously, but that can be a bit cumbersome.
-After all, no one would want to write code where you need to [deal with errors every single step of the way](https://golang.org).
+After all, no one would want to write code where you're forced to [check and propagate errors every single step of the way](https://golang.org).

-Luckily, this is the exact kind of problem that we can solve by introducing custom LINQ query syntax.
+Luckily, this is the exact kind of problem that we can solve by introducing a custom query syntax.
 To illustrate, let's first imagine that we have an `Option<T>` type already implemented as shown below:

 ```csharp
 // Encapsulates a single value or lack thereof